Sep 16, 2020 SA Blog Team

 How To Set Up Your Delivery Pipeline For Success | 4 Rules

 What was delivery pipeline again?

-People call it delivery pipeline because it allows code to flow through a consistent sequence of stages where each stage is designed to test the code from a different perspective.
-By employing this process, it ensures everything is tested and verified, which provides more confidence in the code as it progresses through the pipeline.
+People call it a delivery pipeline because it allows code to flow through a consistent sequence of stages where each stage is designed to test the code from a different perspective.
+Employing this process ensures everything is tested and verified, which provides more confidence in the code as it progresses through the pipeline.

-You can imagine, each stage in the pipeline is either about building or testing the code, and along the way, it must have the necessary automation not only to save time and mistakes but also to provision, deploy and configure righteous environments.
-Many enterprises have taken initiatives for a reason which we will elaborate in this article, but the common goal is to strive for unattended delivery process that eliminates or minimizes human intervention that traditionally costed businesses expensive error, delay and loss on usability.
+You can imagine, each stage in the pipeline is either about building or testing the code and along the way, it must have the necessary automation not only to save time and mistakes but also to provision, deploy and configure righteous environments.
+Many enterprises have taken initiatives for a reason which we will elaborate in this article, but the common goal is to strive for an unattended delivery process that eliminates or minimizes human intervention that traditionally costs businesses expensive error, delay, and loss of usability.

 Why do we need such system?

-For many enterprises around the world, continuous delivery is key to enabling them to deliver software / applications much more frequently, while greatly reducing the time between conceptualization and the delivery of production-ready software.
+For many enterprises worldwide, continuous delivery is critical to enabling them to deliver software/applications much more frequently while significantly reducing the time between conceptualization and the delivery of production-ready software.

-Through completing agile oriented projects, here is what we think is the 4 priorities we should always communicate to customers while helping them build delivery pipeline.
+Through completing agile-oriented projects, here is what we think are the four priorities we should always communicate to customers while helping them build a delivery pipeline.